symphonycms/wg/docs/working/understanding-xslt.markdown

 The first thing the processor does during a transformation is load the source XML.
 It needs to parse all of the data into a document tree—a hierarchy of identifiable bits called nodes—so that the stylesheet can work with it.
 Let’s look at how XML data is broken down.

-type="note"
+> ###### Note
+>

-We’ll stick to the basics here—if you want a detailed history of the language or a thorough breakdown, there are much better places to get it than this.
+> We’ll stick to the basics here—if you want a detailed history of the language or a thorough breakdown, there are much better places to get it than this.
 We’re just going to concern ourselves with what you need to know in order to grasp the fundamentals of XSLT.

 XML is a markup language, which basically means that you use it to describe content in some way.
 For example, look at this text:

     Amazon

 That could be any of a half-dozen things—the internet company, the rainforest, the mythical tribe of female warriors.
 So let’s use XML to mark it up: